A mix of grand history with Portland, Oregon’s charm

 Right in the heart of downtown Portland

 The Sentinel Hotel is nothing if not convenient.
-It’s set in the middle of downtown Portland, less than 20 minutes from the airport.
+It’s set in the middle of downtown Portland, less than a third of a mile from the city center and 20 minutes from the airport.
 From the hotel’s front door you can walk to dozens of bars and restaurants, though you’ll have to venture out if you want to experience Portland’s eclectic neighborhoods or hike through its urban wilderness.
 Here’s an idea of other stuff that’s easily done nearby:

 - Peruse the most impressive — and borderline intimidating — collection of whiskey you’ve ever seen at the Multnomah Whiskey Library.
 If you’re stuck, ask the bartender for a flight, then walk the two blocks home.